Beyond the Label

 Women, Leadership, and Success on Our Own Terms

-As Global CEO of Chanel—and, earlier, as President of Banana Republic—Maureen Chiquet steered global brands through a decade of disruption, and she did so by leading with empathy and collaboration.
-Now, she speaks on how brands can navigate change and rediscover purpose.
-To be better leaders, we need to be better listeners, she says—to our customers, our teammates, and to ourselves.
+As Global CEO of Chanel—and, earlier, as President of Banana Republic—Maureen Chiquet steered global brands through a decade of disruption, and she did so with traditionally ‘feminine’ skills of empathy and communication.
+Now, she speaks on the value of having women in top leadership positions—and what we can all learn from injecting more compassion and collaboration into the workplace.

 Recognized among Fortune’s “International Power 50,” Forbes’ “100 Most Powerful Women,” The Wall Street Journal’s “50 Women to Watch” and Glamour Magazine’s “Women of the Year,” Maureen Chiquet began her career in marketing at L’Oreal Paris in 1985.
 She has worked at The Gap, and helped launch and build Old Navy to $5 billion in sales within five years.
 She served as president of Banana Republic before becoming COO and President of US Operations of Chanel in 2003.

-Chiquet has served on the President’s Council of International Activities at Yale University and sits on the board of directors of children’s clothing company Peek… Aren’t You Curious and the board of trustees of the New York Academy of Art.
+Chiquet has served on the President’s Council of International Activities at Yale University, and is currently the non-executive board director of MatchesFashion.com, a London-based global luxury retailer.
+She also sits on the board of directors of children’s clothing company Peek … Aren’t You Curious and the board of trustees of the New York Academy of Art.
 She divides her time between Paris and New York.